BlackBerry calls off sale, spurring doubts and stock plunge

 "Investors should expect very poor operating results in the coming quarters," warned National Bank analyst Kris Thompson, who slashed his BlackBerry price target to $3 from $9.

-(Additional reporting by Sinead Carew, Soyoung Kim, Alastair Sharp and John Tilak; Editing by Janet Guttsman, Gerald E. McCormick, Lisa Von Ahn, Peter Galloway and Ryan Woo)
+(Additional reporting by Sinead Carew, Alastair Sharp and John Tilak; Editing by Janet Guttsman, Gerald E. McCormick, Lisa Von Ahn and Peter Galloway)